krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

                      This option is only available in *kadmin.local* and cannot be specified in combination with *-e* option.

-              .. note:: An entry for each of the principal's unique encryption types is added, ignoring multiple keys with the same encryption type but different salt types.
+              An entry for each of the principal's unique encryption types is added, ignoring multiple keys with the same encryption type but different salt types.

               EXAMPLE::